-For example, on one hand, a chamomile or lemon balm tea can promote feelings of relaxation and anxiety reduction.
-On the other, a caffeine-free honeybush or red rooibos tea can provide the health benefits without interfering with your sleep—which you can't say about tea from camellia sinensis.
+For example, on the one hand, chamomile or lemon balm tea can promote feelings of relaxation and anxiety reduction.
+Conversely, a caffeine-free honeybush or red rooibos tea can provide health benefits without interfering with your sleep—which you can't say about tea from camellia sinensis.

-While subtle differences in green, white, oolong, and black tea are appreciated by traditional tea drinkers, herbal options provide a vast array of flavors, nutrition profiles and drink options.
+While traditional tea drinkers appreciate subtle differences in green, white, oolong, and black tea, herbal options provide various flavors, nutrition profiles, and drink options.

 There are many options with herbal tea, so don't feel overwhelmed.

 Feel free to peruse the Wild Shop and read about some of our Wild Teas.
-If you want to try a few before committing to a large supply, get any of our Wild Teas in "Mini" size for a fraction of the price.
+If you want to try a few before committing to an ample supply, get any of our Wild Teas in "Mini" size for a fraction of the price.